-Once the property is rezoned, Mr. Hunter intends to manage the forest land for high quality forest products, while enhancing the related values of aesthetics and wildlife.
-As there has been no harvesting on the property for over 100 years the trees could be selectively harvested at any time in the near future.
+Once the property is rezoned, Ms. Starling intends to manage the forest land for high quality forest products, while enhancing the related values of aesthetics and wildlife.
+As the previous selective harvest occurred eight years ago, the next harvest should occur within the next ten to fifteen years.
 Although State law allows for a harvest every 10 years, due to the small size of the timbered area it is recommended that future harvesting be spaced at a 15-20 year interval to maximize the volume removed in each harvest, and to minimize neighborhood impacts.
 Future harvests should focus on the following objectives:

-- 1. Prescribe and implement a forest improvement program to improve stocking. increase tree vigor and maximize growth. - 2.
+- 1. Prescribe and implement a forest improvement program to improve stocking, increase tree vigor and maximize growth. - 2.
 Maintain a healthy and vigorous forest of well-spaced trees growing at the highest rates feasible considering the other values of the forest. - 3.
 Maintain a high degree of aesthetic consideration during all aspects of forest management. - 4.
 Maintain wildlife habitat as part of continuing forest management.